 The need to help physicians become more aware of tools that may assist them in elder abuse detection has been advocated.
 (9) In line with that goal our team has collaborated with the National Initiative for Care of the Elderly (NICE) and the Division of Aging and Seniors of the Public Health Agency of Canada to create an EASI pocket-card which was distributed to family physicians across Canada.
 Aspects of this pocket-card were subsequently evaluated by a random sample of these family doctors as to appearance and readability.
 (10)

-The EASI has also been used as a platform on which to develop the EASI-ltc for use with residents in long term care facilities with Folstein mini mental scores of (+==) 24.
+The EASI has also been used as a platform on which to develop the EASI-ltc for use with residents in long term care facilities with Folstein mini mental scores of ≥ 24.
 (11) To reflect the nature of the long term care settings, the EASI has been expanded into a nine question tool, along with different instructions for administration.
-Utilization of the EASI-ltc assumes that long term care facilities have a protocol in place to respond to possible abuse identified by the tool.
+Utilization of the EASI-ltc assumes that long term care facilities have the ability to assess the mental status of individuals who score positively on the EASI-ltc.
+It also assumes that the facilities have a protocol in place to respond to possible abuse identified by the tool.

 An initiative on elder abuse conducted in the School of Public Health at Yale University explored the needs of police officers in the field and potential use by them of the EASI.
 Arising from positive feedback on the EASI the EASI was therefore incorporated by this team into an existing tool being used by those law enforcement officers.
 (12)

-As of May 1, 2018 we are aware of 12 linguistic versions of the EASI (see the drop-down boxes below).
+As of October 1, 2018 we are aware of 15 linguistic versions of the EASI (see the drop-down boxes below).
 There are the English and French versions validated by our team, as well as 10 other linguistic versions created internationally by others.
 The latter have been reproduced on this webpage with the permission of their authors, who are identified with their versions.
 We are grateful to them for their collaboration and collegiality.
 We would welcome learning about any other versions of the EASI, and are open to including them on the website so that others might have increased access to them.

 © The Elder Abuse Suspicion Index (EASI) was granted copyright by the Canadian Intellectual Property Office ( Industry Canada) February 21, 2006.
 (Registration No. 10364590)